hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/event-triggers.rst

    * - replace
      - false
      - Boolean
-     - If set to true, event trigger is replaced with the new definition
+     - If set to true, the event trigger is replaced with the new definition

 .. _delete_event_trigger: